MicrosoftDocs/powerbi-docs/articles/powerbi-desktop-tutorial-analyzing-sales-data-from-excel-and-an-odata-feed.md

 ﻿<properties
-   pageTitle="Tutorial: Analyzing sales data from Excel and an OData feed" description="Tutorial: Analyzing sales data from Excel and an OData feed" services="powerbi" documentationCenter=""
+   pageTitle="Tutorial: Analyzing sales data from Excel and an OData feed in Power BI Desktop" description="Tutorial: Analyzing sales data from Excel and an OData feed" services="powerbi" documentationCenter=""